 If you’re joining us on our ‘Weka’ cycle trip, we’ll bike the section of cycleway between Lauder and Ranfurly, and you'll be fully vehicle assisted along the way.
 Crossing numerous bridges and viaducts, winding our way along the smooth track past Raggedy Range and Rough Ridge, this section of trail is definitely one of the most visually stimulating sections of the New Zealand Cycleway.
 Tonight we'll kick back in the legendary Hawkdun Lodge (feel free to make the most of the hot tub to loosen up those legs) while we prepare for another epic day in the saddle, biking the Alps to Ocean cycleway!

 Our ‘Weka’ trip combines the very best of New Zealand’s cycling and hiking trails into an action-packed two week adventure.
 We’re keen bikers here at Active, so we wanted to create the ‘dream itinerary’ for fellow biking enthusiasts!
-We’ve escaped the traffic by choosing private roads and wide, smooth cycling trails.
+We’ve escaped the traffic by crafting a trip that maximises New Zealand's amazing network of gravel cycling trails.
 There’s plenty of flexibility and freedom if you want to ride a little further or a little less, we’ve got you covered!
 Our new ‘Weka’ trip will suit both road cyclists and mountain bikers alike.

 Activity level: The ‘Weka’ is an active cycling and hiking trip, so it’s important that you have a base level of biking and hiking fitness.
 You don’t have to be young or ready to take on the Tour de France (although if you are super fit and raring to go, you won’t be bored), but you should be in the habit of doing at least some riding and be comfortable in the saddle..